Betuuxxii/Turtlebot/README.md

 The planning of a trajectory by the global planner is done according to a map called the The Global Costmap.
-A costmap is basically a map that repreents places that are safe for the robot to be in a grid of cells.
+A costmap is basically a map that represents places that are safe for the robot to be in a grid of cells.
 Usually a costmap has binary valies, representing either the space or places where the robot would be in collision.
 But to be more specific each cell in a costmap has an integer value in the range (0, 255).
 Amoung these values there are special values frequently used in this range.